Psychedelic/dank/README.md

 NOTE: All of the commands that are used here are put together in a shell script.
 You can run that shell script locally and check the functionality of Dank without executing each command seperately.
 The script's location is [scripts/interactions.sh](https://github.com/Psychedelic/dank/blob/nima/scripts/interactions.sh).

 Now that the canisters are deployed on the IC, we can call their methods.
-Some methods like `withdraw`, need other canisters.
+Some methods like `burn`, need other canisters.
 For that reason, we have created the `piggy-bank` canister.
 This canister will be used to demonstrate how any other canister on the network should interact with Dank.
 For now, let's just check our balance: